alprael/ReadWithoutMe/README.md

 this app.
 There could also be magazines, articles, textbooks, or even short stories.
 All of which are equally important.

-Here's a few aspects of the app I currently would love to have changed in order of most important:
+Here's a few aspects of the app I would love to have changed for future implementations.
+Here they are in order of most important:
 1. In the info section of the app, there's a list view to show which users read which book and what times they got on those books.
 I would like the app to actually show the name of the user instead of the user's ID for future implementations.